boombot98/boombot98/README.md

 ### My name is Aayush Suryavanshi

 #### About me
-🔭 I'm a second year btech computer science student at bharti vidyapeeth
+🔭 I'm a second year btech computer science student at BVUCOEP,India

 <!--
 **boombot98/boombot98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.